 - New homes constructed in the area known as the 11-county "Front Range" of Colorado from the 1980's through the valuation date.
 The Company utilized data for this length of time to provide development information over many economic cycles because the Company anticipates development in its targeted service area to encompass many economic cycles over the development period. - New home construction patterns for large master planned housing developments along the Front Range.
-The Company utilized this information because these developments are deemed comparable to projects anticipated to be constructed in the Company's targeted service area (i.e. these master planned communities were located in predominately undeveloped areas on the outskirts of the Front Range).
+The Company utilized this information because these developments are deemed comparable to projects anticipated to be constructed in the Company's targeted service area (i.e. these master planned communities were located in predominately undeveloped areas on the outskirts of the Front Range). - Population growth rates for Colorado and the Front Range.
+Population growth rates were utilized to predict anticipated growth along the Front Range, which was used to predict an estimated number of new homes necessary to house the increased population. - The Consumer Price Index since the 1980's, which was utilized to project estimated future water tap fees.

-PURE CYCLE CORPORATION NOTES TO FINANCIAL STATEMENTS NOVEMBER 30, 2012
+PURE CYCLE CORPORATION NOTES TO FINANCIAL STATEMENTS FEBRUARY 28, 2013